 How will Brexit impact on UK intellectual property rights?

-Any existing UK national intellectual property rights will be unaffected by the UK leaving the EU.
-This means that any UK patents (including European patents that designate the UK), UK designs and UK trade marks (including International (Madrid Protocol) Trade Mark Registrations that designate the UK) will continue to apply in the UK.
-Moreover, the UK will continue to be available as a designated state of a European patent application after the UK leaves the EU.
+Existing UK national intellectual property rights will be unaffected by the UK leaving the EU.
+This means that any UK patents, designs and trade marks, including both European patents and International (Madrid Protocol) Trade Mark Registrations that designate the UK, will continue to apply in the UK.
+The UK will also continue to be available as a designated state of a European patent application and an International (Madrid Protocol) Trade Mark Registration after the UK leaves the EU.